emrp/emrp2018_Moers_Trashbins/from_sensor_to_ttn.md

 ### 4.1 Setting up a new TTN Application
 Register for an account at https://www.thethingsnetwork.org/ \
 Login and navigate to https://console.thethingsnetwork.org/ \
-Click on `APPLICATION` to go to the application panel.
+Click on `APPLICATIONS` to go to the application panel.
 ![console](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/sensor_node_ttn/ttn_console.jpg)

 Click on the `add application` button to add a new application.